schemas-science/schemas-science.github.io/README.md

 1. Select the schemas.science profile and the coresponding schema.org type/profile.
 2. Write a prompt for an LLM (see below) to generate an example, including JSON-LD and a Mermaid diagram.
 3. Create a new file in `docs/guidance/`, similar to TrainingMaterial.md, named after the schemas.science profile.
 4. Update the new file with the title, introduction, example, JSON-LD, and diagram.
 The diagram will render with MKDocs.
+The `conformsTo` property needs to be added manually.
+[Validate](https://validator.schema.org/) the JSON-LD code.
 5. Open Jupyter Notebook, load `notebooks/Profiles_index.ipynb`, update the dictionary with the new guidance page and run.
-6Render the page locally with `mkdocs serve`.
+6. Render the page locally with `mkdocs serve`.
-7Make a pull request.
+7. Make a pull request.
 8. When the request is approved and merged, GitHub Actions will rebuild the site.

 ### Example prompt (TrainingMaterial) part 1